 Question: Should I add a mat?

 Answer: This is your preference as they'll look great either way.
 I've had many customers mat a state print with a color found in the artwork itself -- it looks absolutely lovely and is a great way to add a bit of your decorating personality to your space.
+Adding a mat can also make your finished product appear larger for a larger space.

 Question: What size print should I get?

 Answer: How much wall space do you want to cover?
-Smaller area: get the 5" x 7".
-Medium to large area: get the 8" x 10" or 11" x 14".
+Smaller area: get the 5"x7".
+Medium to large area: get the 8"x10" or 11"x14".
 If you're wanting to cover a really large space, then I recommend the 11" x 14" print with a 3-4" mat and a 1-2" frame.
 This will make the art look much larger and achieve the effect you're going for.

 Question: Where did you find the frames in your pictures?